gitcommitshow/whatsapp-anywhere/README.md

 ![Screenshot-setting-template-message](./screenshot_template_msg.gif)

-A browser extension to turn any phone number into clickable whatsapp link
+A browser extension to turn any phone number on web into a clickable whatsapp link

 ## How to install